What are some landscape architecture stereotypes?

 According to Courtney, landscape architects are coordinators, facilitators, designers and project managers.
 “At this firm, we lead our own projects, and we support our engineering counterparts who are leading projects,” she said.

-At WithersRavenel, the landscape architects work as a team rather than as individuals that are siloed into very specific project types.
+At WithersRavenel, the landscape architects work as a team.
+They don’t operate as individuals siloed into very specific project types.

 “The last thing landscape architects, especially the ones new to field, want to do is get stuck working on just one type of project all day, every day,” according to Daniel.
-“We keep our team dynamics very fluid so that everybody’s getting lots of opportunities to work on new types of projects, whether it’s streetscapes, parks, or urban design.”
+“We keep our team dynamics very fluid.
+This ensures everybody's getting lots of opportunities to work on new types of projects.
+Whether it’s streetscapes, parks, or urban design.”

-The team’s understanding of different textures and materials, whether they be natural materials like plants and mulch or manufactured materials like bricks for paving, requires a creative eye of a landscape architect, who provides the icing on the project cake.
+The team’s understanding of different textures and materials includes natural materials like plants and mulch.
+They also work with manufactured materials like bricks for paving.
+This requires a creative eye of a landscape architect.

 That kind of expertise is “what really elevates a project in my opinion,” said Courtney.

-According to Daniel, in addition to that kind of technical knowledge that licensed landscape architects bring to a project, the decision-making about things like amenities and courtyard spaces are “focused on people and user experience.”
+According to Daniel, in addition to technical knowledge, decision-making about amenities and courtyard spaces “focus on people and user experience.”

-Before a project becomes reality, landscape architects provide a glimpse of it to clients, giving them an understanding and an idea of the “look” of the project and what the costs might be for achieving it.
+Before a project becomes reality, landscape architects provide a glimpse of it to clients.
+This gives them an understanding and an idea of the “look” of the project and its potential costs.

-“Where our team is also really good at graphics [is] 3D modeling, graphically communicating to our clients and to others what [we] are designing, what our intentions are,” Daniel said.
+“Where our team is also really good at graphics [is] 3D modeling.
+We graphically communicate to our clients and to others what [we] are designing, what our intentions are,” Daniel said.

 No walk in the park

-For instance, when designing spaces around big buildings, landscape architects often do a sun study to plan out where there will be sun and shade and when—a good thing to know before anyone goes planting trees or benches into the design plan.
+For instance, when designing spaces around big buildings, landscape architects often do a sun study.
+They plan out where there will be sun and shade and when.
+This is good to know before planting trees or benches into the design plan.

 And for WithersRavenel’s team, when it comes to landscape architecture for recreational spaces, it is another ball game (sometimes literally).

-For one such project, Daniel said the team is dealing with the National Pickleball Agency, which has just changed their standard dimensions for the courts.
+For one such project, Daniel said the team is working with the National Pickleball Agency, which has just changed their standard dimensions for the courts.

 “And so now we’re having to pivot and adjust the entire design just because of an outside governing source changing the size of what a pickleball courts supposed to be,” he said.
 “So we have to stay up on that type of information for sure.
 When we think about parks and rec or any project, we’re always trying to be innovative.
 You know that’s the creative side, the art side.”

-The question on every project for WithersRavenel’s landscape architects is “what’s a different way we can do this next part to make it not just the same old run-of-the-mill thing over and over again?”
+The question for WithersRavenel’s landscape architects is, “How can we do this part differently?
+We want to avoid the same old routine.”

-“We are always looking at a new ways to approach things.
-The kinds of things that we get excited about is just looking at a project that might be an ordinary project and elevating it to be something different, something special and unique with some touches of creativity here and there,” Daniel said.
+“We are always looking at new ways to approach things.
+The kinds of things that we get excited about is just looking at a project that might be an ordinary project and elevating it to be something different.
+Something special and unique with some touches of creativity here and there,” Daniel said.

 For Jon, one of the challenges of landscape architecture is creating spaces that provide equitable access, especially in public projects.